NEWARK SCOTTISH COUNTRY DANCE SOCIETY

 Dance Festivals

 The White Rose Festival is organised by the Leeds Branch of the RSCDS and is attended by teams from across the North of England and the Midlands as well as Scotland.
 It is held on the grass playing fields of The Gateways School in Harewood outside Leeds.
-A team of Newark dancers took part in 2019, participating in a programme of massed dancing and demonstration dancing and then staying for a dance in the evening.
-Music was played by Marian Anderson and her Scottish Dance Band.
+A team of Newark dancers takes part, participating in a programme of massed dancing and demonstration dancing and then staying for a dance in the evening.

 Picture